 We are delighted to offer a private guided tour of Kensington Palace for you both with Lord Maurice Fermoy, the 6th Baron Fermoy, who is 1st cousin to Diana, Princess of Wales.

 Maurice will share the historical and current stories of the royal residents; from William and Mary through the unhappy childhood of Queen Victoria, to the Duke and Duchess of Cambridge and their family.
 He is not only a member of British aristocracy, his close family ties to Diana means that he will share a wonderfully intimate insight into her life.

 He attended the wedding of HRH Prince William to 'Princess Kate' and is happy to share his perspective of the fabulous day.
 Maurice is also excellent company as a seasoned traveller and is a recognised expert on the vagaries of acceptable etiquette in polite society.

-Maurice has suggested that after your tour he will then take you to a little known daily ceremony at Horse Guards Parade - The 4 O'Clock Parade.
+After your tour of Kensington Palace Maurice has suggested that he then takes you to a little known daily ceremony at Horse Guards parade, also known as the 4 O'clock Parade.
 'The Queen's Life Guard', mounted on immaculately groomed horses with breastplates shining in the sun, present a stirring sight as they ride through the streets of London to Change the Guard on Horse Guards Parade.
 You also have the chance to learn the inside stories of the exhibits in the Household Cavalry Museum, a treasure trove of military history.